mmaheanhasan/Oasis-Labs/README.md

 - Thirdweb: Used their SDK.
 - Stable Diffusion: Generated all the graphics using generative AI.

-## Challenges I ran into

-- It was too late to find a teammate when I decided to go for it.
-So, I had to do everything myself.
-- Integrating new tools was challenging overall when I am not a developer myself.

-## Accomplishments that I’m proud of

-- Brainstormed and researched a unique, timely idea to check whether all the dots connect(my main expertise).
-- I built my first blockchain project all by myself in 5 days and submitted it in my first hackathon.
-So, fund me if you can to upgrade my machines and build big.

-## What I learned

-- How to deploy smart contracts.
-- How to store things in a decentralized way using IPFS and Filecoin.

 ## What's next for OASIS Labs